English Bulldog’s Weight – Here’s What To Know

 Weight Guidelines Through The Years

-The male English bulldog will weigh 50-55 lbs at maturity.
+How much does a Bulldog weigh?
+For males the average English bulldog weight is 50-55 lbs at maturity.
 A female English Bulldog will weigh, on average, 40-45 lbs.

-Throughout life, it is quite normal for the female English Bulldog to weigh less than the male English Bulldog.
+Throughout life, it is quite normal for the female English Bulldog weight to be less than the male English Bulldog.
 This occurs in other breeds as well and is the norm.

 Below is a weight chart of the typical weight range of English Bulldogs from newborn to fully grown.